ibm-cloud-docs/transit-gateway/create-gre.md

 1. [Delete your old GRE tunnel](/docs/transit-gateway?topic=transit-gateway-deleting-connections&interface=ui).
 1. If desired, delete any classic connections.

-   Classic connections cannot be deleted if they are being used by other GRE tunnels.
+   Classic connections can't be deleted if they are being used by other GRE tunnels.
    {: note}

 1. [Create the new unbound GRE tunnel](/docs/transit-gateway?topic=transit-gateway-unbound-gre-connection&interface=ui).